ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    username=admin
    password=1234

-   # Enable debugging of http request and resposnsed
+   # Enable debugging of http request and responses
    debug=false

    # The connection timeout for the Jersey client, in ms. 0 = infinite.